nf247/Nika-Resume/README.md

 ## Education
-**Master's in Management concentration in Buisness Analytics** New Jersey Institude of Technology
+**Master's in Management concentration in Buisness Analytics** -New Jersey Institude of Technology
-Expected to gradate: May 2024
+-Expected to gradate: May 2024

 **Bachelor of Science in Management**
 - George Mason University